eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * |SendBuffersAllocationAttributes::dynamic-api|:
   This member controls how the buffer manager behaves when a send buffer is not available.
   When true, a new buffer will be created.
 Otherwise, it will wait for a buffer to be returned.
+* |SendBuffersAllocationAttributes::preallocated_network_buffers-api|:
+  This attribute controls the initial number of network buffers to be allocated for each send buffer.
+  The default value will preallocate 16 network buffers.
+* |SendBuffersAllocationAttributes::allocation_inc_network_buffers-api|:
+  This attribute controls the initial number of network buffers to be allocated when growing the vector of the send buffer if it runs out of capacity.
+  The default value will dynamically allocate 16 network buffers every time is needed.

 .. _variablelengthdatalimits: